ItsRDz/GameHub/README.md

 # Game Hub
-A conceptual web application which provides gaming-related content such as reviews and news to video game enthusiasts while utilizing PHP and SQL to help manage the website's content and user data.
+A conceptual web application that pertains to gaming-related content such as news and reviews that utilizes PHP and SQL to help manage the website's content and user data.
 <br />
 (Tools used: HTML, CSS, SQL, PHP)